PennLINC/xcp_d/docs/outputs.rst

 This file includes the high-motion volumes that are removed in most other derivatives.

-``design.tsv`` is a tab-delimited file with one column for each nuisance regressor, including an intercept column, a linear trend column, and one-hot encoded regressors indicating each of the high-motion outlier volumes.
+``design.tsv`` is a tab-delimited file with one column for each nuisance regressor, including one-hot encoded regressors indicating each of the high-motion outlier volumes.
 This file includes the high-motion volumes that are removed in most other derivatives.
+Please note that the outlier columns are somewhat misleading, as volumes are removed by censoring, rather than regression.

 DCAN style scrubbing file (if ``--dcan-qc`` is used)